Focusing on Marriages Affected by Disability

 - What do I do when I find myself thinking, “This is more than I bargained for?”

 Until her death in February 2018, Cindy and I were well acquainted with these thoughts and feelings.
-In 1991, she was diagnosed with Multiple Sclerosis, an auto-immune disease that progressively disabled her to the point of spending her waking hours in a wheelchair.
-We faced the challenges this chronic illness presented daily in our marriage.
+In 1991, she was diagnosed with Multiple Sclerosis, an autoimmune disease that progressively disabled her to the point of spending her waking hours in a wheelchair.
+We daily navigated the challenges this chronic illness and disability presented in our marriage.

 A Unique Challenge